 Smart Homes Need Smart Assistants

 A single device to control your whole ecosystem— there’s a reason smart speaker usage is on the uptick.
-These voice-controlled hubs talk to all your connected devices, allowing you to make commands and trigger routines, or just ask if it’s going to rain.
-The voice assistant of your home hub or smart speaker will dictate what other devices you are best off buying.
+Voice hubs talk to your connected devices so you can trigger routines, check sensors, or just ask if it’s going to rain.
+The voice assistant in your hub still influences device choices, but Matter support across Apple, Google, Amazon, and SmartThings reduces lock‑in.
+All three majors are also rolling out more conversational, generative AI assistants — Google’s Gemini app, Amazon’s LLM‑powered Alexa, and Apple’s rebuilt Siri.

 What Devices Work With…?